KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher (May 2025).md

 If we inly look at tempalgtes that convey PD, the situation become a bit sompler, but stil messy.
 Besides th national/local copyrighhr temples, Files must always have a US tag as well, beacuase server are in the US ad the juriosction of commns is the US
 Explanier about the zillion of PD templates in Wikimedia Commons,

+Copyright and public domain claims are imlometned via templates, this ensure uniformilty and standardization.
+However, the number of different templates is overwhelming / a jungle for outsiders.

 ## Section 2: Tracking the copyright templates in Wikimedia Commons, for Media from Delpher Delpher